 The way care is provided in the Emergency Department is different from an Urgent Care visit or a visit with your family physician.
-With those appointments, you are placed on a schedule and assessments about your overall health can be made.
+With those appointments, you are placed on a schedule and assessments are made regarding your overall health.

-In the Emergency Department everything is based on the problem that brought you to our door.
+In the Emergency Department, everything is based on the condition of your problem.
 The more critical or life-threatening that problem is, the sooner you will be seen.
 Federal law requires that we provide care in this manner.

-In our emergency department, we require doctors and nurses working in our Emergency Department to have advanced training over and above required levels.
+In our emergency department, we require doctors and nurses to have advanced training over and above required levels.
 Every physician and registered nurse in our hospital E.D. has had Advanced Trauma Life Support and Advanced Cardiac Life Support training.
 All nurses have had the TNCC Trauma Nurse Core Course and all have had either PALS (Pediatric Advanced Life Support) or ENPC (Emergency Nursing Pediatric Course) training.

 Here For You 24/7